AndreeaBorcea/ProiectPython/README.md

 # ProiectPython
-Proiect in Python - mini magazin online
+Python Project - mini online bookstore

+#How to use the project